RawanMH-1125/azure-ml-pipeline-optimization/README.md

 The following preprocessing steps were applied to the dataset:

+- Handling missing values by removing null records
-- Label encoding for categorical variables
+- Encoding categorical variables using one-hot encoding and binary encoding
-- Feature scaling using StandardScaler
+- Mapping categorical features such as month and day_of_week to numerical values
 - Splitting the dataset into training and testing sets

 ---